T-vK/MobilePassThrough/README.md

 ## TODO

 - Add nuveau driver compatibility
-- Allow the user to decide if he wants bumblebee or not
+- Allow the user to decide if he wants bumblebee or not (for Nvidia GPUs)
 - More detailed output about how the device is muxed
 - Fix unattended Windows installation
 - Create a bootable live version of this project